Jeff-Russ/howto/z_markdown/7_Rails_Imagemagick_paperclip_aws.md

 __Update database__

-> A database migration is needed to add the avatar attribute on Friend in the database schema.
+> A database migration is needed to add the avatar attribute on  Profiles in the database schema.
 Run the following rails helper method to generate a stub migration.

-		$ rails g migration AddAvatarToFriends
+		$ rails g migration AddAvatarToProfiles

 > Paperclip comes with the migration helper methods add_attachment and remove_attachment.
 They are used to create the columns needed to store image data in the database.
-Use them in the AddAvatarToFriends migration.
+Use them in the AddAvatarToProfiles migration.

-		class AddAvatarToFriends < ActiveRecord::Migration
+		class AddAvatarToProfiles < ActiveRecord::Migration
 		  def self.up
-		    add_attachment :friends, :avatar
+		    add_attachment :profiles, :avatar
 		  end

 		  def self.down
-		    remove_attachment :friends, :avatar
+		    remove_attachment :profiles, :avatar
 		  end
 		end

 > This migration will create avatar_file_name, avatar_file_size,
-avatar_content_type, and avatar_updated_at attributes on the Friend model.
+avatar_content_type, and avatar_updated_at attributes on the  Profiles model.
 These attributes will be set automatically when files are uploaded.
 Run the migrations with rake db:migrate to update your database.